The Taj Mahal, India – History, Location, & Pictures From Agra

 If you’re on a tight schedule and want to skip the extra steps involved in arranging your own trip to the Taj Mahal, or if you’d rather travel with a tour guide for safety or convenience, there are options for doing that.

-There are a number of companies that offer private tours in an air conditioned vehicle for as low as $90 USD, with free pickup and return transfers from your hotel in Delhi.
+There are a number of companies that offer private Taj Mahal tours in an air conditioned vehicle, with free pickup and drop-off at your hotel in Delhi.

 If you’d rather make your own arrangements and go without a group, that’s covered next.